Bavarialex/BrainstormTally/README.md

 Brainstorm Tally Injector provides dry closure contacts for camera tally, when input 4 (BS) is selected.
 Attached in between tally output from mixer and tally inputs at cameras.
+Normal funtionality when using direct buttons remains available.

 Based on WT32 - ETH board, containing an ESP32 microcontroller with Ethernet functionality.
 ![wt32-eth](https://github.com/Bavarialex/BrainstormTally/blob/main/pics/wt32-eth.jpg)